emilydolson/phylodiversity-metrics-in-EC-GPTP-2021/README.md

 - Phylogenetic diversity and phenotypic diversity are both broad classes of metrics, and there is substantial variation in how different phylogenetic diversity metrics behave in different contexts.

 - There is clearly variation in all of this over time and by fitness landscape.

+## Repository contents

+- **.github/workflows**: Github actions to automatically build supplemental material
+- **analysis**: Contains Rmarkdown (and compiled html) for all code used to analyze data for this project.
+This is broken into analysis for the exploration diagnostic and analysis for the other four problems.
+These files are compiled into the supplemental material
+- **book**: The supplemental material (this is a pre-compiled backup - the full supplemental material is auto-generated via github actions)
+- **exploration_diagnostic**: A submodule containing all code for the exploration diagnostic experiments.
+- **scripts**: Contains all scripts used to wrangle experiments and data
+  - count_convergence.py: A script to count the number of times a phylogeny rediscovers the same phenotype
+  - de_dup_phylogeny.py: A script to remove duplicate lines from phylogenies (can happen when phylogeny files from multiple time points are concatenated)
+  - generate_hpcc_jobs.py: The script used to submit experiments for this paper to our computing cluster
+  - munge_data.py: The script used to pull all of the data into a single file.
+- **source**: Contains the code used to generate the executable that was run in all complex fitness landscape experiments:
+  - ecology_world.hpp: Contains the bulk of the code for the experiment
+  - BitSorterMutators.hpp: Handles mutations for the sorting networks problem
+  - TaskSet.hpp: Used to build the Logic-9 problem
+  - TestcaseSet.hpp: Used for the program synthesis problem
+  - org_types.hpp: Used to help wrangle the different representations used for each fitness landscape
+  - **native**: Contains the .cc file that is ultimately compiled.
+- **testcases**: Contains test cases (from the [program synthesis benchmark suite](https://thelmuth.github.io/GECCO_2015_Benchmarks_Materials/)) used for the program synthesis problems.
+- DESCRIPION: For keeping tracking of R dependencies
+- LICENSE: The MIT License
+- Makefile: contains instructions for compiling the executable
+- \_bookdown.yml: For the supplemental material
+- \output.yml: For the supplemental material
+- book.bib: For the supplemental material
+- build_book.sh: Builds the supplemental material
+- index.Rmd: Contains the beginning of the supplemental material
+- packages.bib: Citations for all the R packages we used
+- style.css: Styling for the supplemental material
+- tail.Rmd: For the supplemental material